JAForbes/blog/posts/node-scripting-tips.md

 And that works!

-Ok now I've got tsv streaming in, it'd be nice to be able to analyse the logs.
-And having all the data in tsv doesn't make that simple.
-Really the best tool for the job is a database.
+We've got tsv streaming in - it'd be nice to be able to analyse the logs.
+And having all the data in tsv form doesn't make that simple.
+The best tool for data analysis is a database.
 And we may do that!
 But it'd be nice to get the data into a native format first for analysis.

-At the time of writing, probably the best csv/tsv parsing library out there is papa parse.
-And it supports node streams too.
+At the time of writing, probably the best csv/tsv parsing library out there is `papaparse`.
+And it supports node streams too!

 So let's continue piping!

-So far I haven't had to install any libraries because I use all of these libraries are in my larger application, but you may need to `npm install papaparse` if you are following along.
+So far I haven't had to install any libraries because all of these libraries are in my larger application, but you may need to `npm install papaparse` if you are following along.

 Then we add the import and the new `pipe` line.
 I'm just scanning the documentation quickly for "node streams" and figuring it out from there.